 In the News

 allenges facing our planet.
-I’ve had a chance to reflect on those learnings and have come away feeling positive and hopeful about our earth’s future, despite President Trump’s stance on climate change.
-That hope was sparked by the people I interacted with at the conference, people from all corners of the globe as well as from my home state of California.
+I’ve had a chance to reflect on what I learned, and have come away feeling positive and hopeful about our earth’s future, despite ongoing climate change.
+That hope was sparked by the people I interacted with at the conference, who were there from all corners of the globe as well as from California.”
 Read more.

-Fox News Latino, March 19, 2015: It may not be DC, but Villaraigosa is surely on the road to somewhere “We need leaders that are willing to think big, that are willing to be as big as the crisis ahead,” Villaraigosa said at the Water Education for Latino Leaders conference, where he also met separately with local leaders.
+Fox News Latino, March 19, 2015: It may not be DC, but Villaraigosa is surely on the road to somewhere.
+“We need leaders that are willing to think big, that are willing to be as big as the crisis ahead,” Villaraigosa said at the Water Education for Latino Leaders conference, where he also met separately with local leaders.

-The Desert Sun, March 6, 2015: Villaraigosa: California water bond ‘wasn’t big enough’ Former Los Angeles Mayor Antonio Villaraigosa called for Californians to “think bigger” about the state’s serious water challenges, saying the need to invest in water supplies will extend far beyond the $7.5 billion bond that voters passed four months ago.
+The Desert Sun, March 6, 2015: Villaraigosa: California water bond ‘wasn’t big enough.’
+Former Los Angeles Mayor Antonio Villaraigosa called for Californians to “think bigger” about the state’s serious water challenges, saying the need to invest in water supplies will extend far beyond the $7.5 billion bond that voters passed four months ago.